 Our Board believes that directors more effectively represent the best interests of the Company if they are stockholders themselves.
-Thus, each independent director is encouraged to own shares of our common stock equal in value to at least 5x the annual cash retainer paid to independent directors (which was \$112,500 in 2021) by the later of his or her fifth anniversary of joining the Board or the date of any increase in applicable ownership guideline levels.
-The Board revised these guidelines in 2021 to increase the guideline level of holdings for independent directors from 3x to 5x the annual cash retainer.
-Shares of deferred or restricted stock or units (both vested and unvested and including shares for which a deferral election was made) granted to directors under the Independent Director Plan and the 2016 Equity Plan are included in determining the number of shares held for this purpose.
+Thus, each independent director is encouraged to own shares of our common stock equal in value to at least 5x the annual cash retainer paid to independent directors (which was \$112,500 in 2022).
+Shares of deferred or restricted stock or stock units (both vested and unvested and including shares for which a deferral election was made) granted to directors under the Independent Director Plan and the 2016 Equity Plan are included in determining the number of shares held for this purpose.
 Until the stated minimum is met, each independent director must retain at least 50% of the shares of common stock received upon vesting, net of any shares withheld or sold to pay or reimburse taxes on such income.
+As of February 24, 2023, all of our directors were in compliance with their obligations under our stock ownership guidelines.